 Sometimes, when I go walking in the afternoons for a breath of fresh air, I day dream and I wonder what it would be like to meet you, to know that you are out there somewhere also trusting God to bring us together in His perfect timing.
 It is all about patience.
 Of having GEDULD.
 Which I don’t have much off…

 Admittedly, a year ago I wasn’t interested in getting married.
 I didn’t want children.
 I was happy being alone, and I gave up the desire to have children again.
 Only this year God gave me the desire back… I wonder why?
 And now I have to trust Him to lead me to you, or you to me.
-However you want to see it that way.
+However you want to see it.

 I value honesty, and I value security, a safety net, support.
 I may be occasionally more vulnerable than the average woman.
 I had my fair share of troubles and only now learning to see that God uses trials and tribulations to draw us closer to Him.
 Some people may have more tribulations and trials than others, and I believe God uses those people to go into ministry.

-If I were to ever meet you, you would have to be fully supportive of my call into full-time ministry.
-You’d have to be supportive of my writing career, and of the fact that I want to pursue a counselling degree, and become a Christian counsellor eventually.
-I would support you with whatever you feel like the Lord is leading you to.
+If I were to ever meet you, you would have to be fully supportive of my call into full-time ministry and supportive of my writing career.
+Of the fact that I want to pursue a counselling degree, and become a Christian counsellor eventually.
+I would support you with whatever you the Lord is leading you to.

 You would also have to be a bible believing Christian, someone who believes in a compassionate God.
 Not a legalistic God.
 But a compassionate God.
 A bible-believing Christian that will refuse the Mark of the Beast, when and if we are faced with such a situation, we will have to live self-sustainably.